Service Level Agreements Explained: How to Write One

 • Sets clear expectations along with service terms and conditions that prevent future misunderstandings between customers and service providers.

-• Provides quality assurance by defining quality standards a service provider must meet.
+• Provides quality assurance by defining quality standards that a service provider must meet.

-• Outlines remedies which can be helpful while addressing events like data loss, downtime, and service disruptions.
+• Outlines remedies that can be helpful while addressing events like data loss, downtime, and service disruptions.

 • Facilitates continuous improvement by letting service providers and organizations share feedback and improve opportunities with each other.